What does Vitamin D do?

 - Food fortified with vitamin D

-This can make it difficult for those following certain dietary regimes (particularly vegetarians and vegans) to get enough.
-Public Health England therefore recommends that we all take a vitamin D supplement during the colder months of the year.
+This can make it difficult for those following certain dietary regimes (particularly vegetarians and vegans) to get enough, or even those without particular dietary requirements during the colder months.
+For this reason, since 2016 Public Health England has recommended that we all take a vitamin D supplement from October to March.

 Vitamin D benefits and deficiency symptoms

 Vitamin D supports many functions in the body, and deficiency can cause problems in anything from immunity to bones and muscles.